cjeanneau/websites/01. 3-column-preview-card-component-main/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+**Note**
+My first website after self-learning of HTML & CSS on freecodecamp.org and Mozilla Developer Network Spending time : 3 hrs (not bad for a first site ;-)